LogtalkDotOrg/logtalk3/examples/threads/primes/NOTES.md

-You probably want to play with the list size in order to find out when the list is big enough to make the use of multi-threading worth performance-wise (i.e. to compensate the overhead of thread creation and management).
+You probably want to play with the list size in order to find out when the list is big enough to make the use of multi-threading worth performance-wise (i.e., to compensate the overhead of thread creation and management).